zurichat/zurimain/README.md

 ### Apps and Packages

-- `core`: a [single-spa microfrontend](https://single-spa.js.org/docs/microfrontends-concept) this houses most of zurimain's ui
+- `apps/core`: a [single-spa microfrontend](https://single-spa.js.org/docs/microfrontends-concept) this houses most of zurimain's ui
-- `root-config`: a [single-spa rootconfig](https://single-spa.js.org/docs/configuration) this is the zurimain wrapper and is what binds all oackages and plugins
+- `packages/root-config`: a [single-spa rootconfig](https://single-spa.js.org/docs/configuration) this is the zurimain wrapper and is what binds all packages and plugins
+- `packages/sidebar`: a react application that houses the sidebar and navigation controls
-- `utilities`: a library housing essential helper functions used by all plugins
+- `packages/utilities`: a library housing essential helper functions used by all plugins
-- `ui`: a stub React component library shared by both `core` application and all plugins
+- `packages/ui`: a stub React component library shared by both `core` application and all plugins
-- `eslint-config-custom`: `eslint` configurations (includes `eslint-config-prettier`)
+- `packages/eslint-config-custom`: `eslint` configurations (includes `eslint-config-prettier`)
-- `tsconfig`: `tsconfig.json`s used throughout the monorepo
+- `packages/tsconfig`: `tsconfig.json`s used throughout the monorepo

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).